Zywave/booster/src/_areas/design-system/components/checkboxes.md

 Standard checkboxes are the most common types of Checkboxes.
 They allow users to make selections and quickly move on to the next task.

 * Use when the number of options is easy for the user to process, generally fewer than 10.
-* Unless you want to emphasize the selection, these are usually the checkboxes you should use.
+* Checkboxes are small by its nature, and they can be hard to click or tap.
+To help users make easier selections, make sure the clickable area includes both the checkbox and its label.

 <br>